 Mole Rojo and Mole Poblano use many of the same ingredients, but the type and amount of chiles used will vary.
 Several kinds of dried red chile can be used, like pasilla, guajillo and ancho.
 Almonds or peanuts are often included.

-If you want to experience the full range of moles, don’t forget the pumpkin seed pepians, the mole verde, and the fruity manchamantales.
+If you want to experience the full range of moles, don’t forget the pipian, the mole verde, and the fruity manchamantales.
+This recipe for a chicken pipian verde highlights a rich blend of pumpkin seeds, spices, tomatillos, and roasted poblano peppers.

-Can a Pre-made Mole Sauce Compare to a Mole from Scratch?
+Can Pre-made Mole Compare to a Mole from Scratch?

 A mole seasoning blend of powdered chile peppers, chocolate powder and various other spices can make your life easier, as it takes the place of roasting, rehydrating and peeling your own peppers.
 A good powdered blend that is fresh can be as flavorful as using rehydrated peppers that are old or not toasted.